oswaldsql/MiniMock/docs/guide/mocking-guidelines.md

 ## Good Candidates for Mocking

 When writing unit tests, it's important to mock certain components to isolate the unit of work being tested.
-Here are some good targets for mocking:
+Here are some good candidates for mocking:

-Sure, here are the expanded sections for each line:

 ### External Dependencies